joycechew/joycechew.github.io/_pages/about.md

   - /about.html
 ---

 I am a rising third year PhD student studying applied mathematics at UCLA.
 Previously, I attended Calvin University, where I obtained bachelor's degrees in mathematics and chemistry, with a minor in computer science.
-I am broadly interested in the mathematics of data science; I am currently working on developing manifold- and graph-based methods for feature extraction of high dimensional data, with biological applications.
+I am broadly interested in the mathematics of data science; I am currently working on developing manifold- and graph-based methods for high dimensional data, with biological applications.

 Contact Information
 =====